cdouglass/interval-tree/README.md

 In querying for a given time, I use a search process that finds the matching event with the earliest start date.
 Each time a match is found, I update a dictionary of shadow values for the max fields, matching each event to the max its node would have if the newly matched node were missing from the calendar.

+The base search tree is a scapegoat tree without deletion, which means that it is guaranteed to remain height-balanced - its height will always be O(log n).

 ##Usage##
 Install python3 if needed, then run
 ```